 "Void If Not off by One Two Four Five Zulu"

 In the days leading up to the event, the weather forecast was remarkably pristine for the entire route except that our point of departure was forecast to be marginal VFR.
 That morning, the Williamson Sodus Airport was under an 8,000 foot ceiling when we left the house.
 So much for marginal VFR being a factor, I thought at the time.
 However, by the time we drove to the airport, prepared the Warrior for flight, and taxied to the departure end of the runway, we were informed by the AWOS that the ceiling had fallen to 900 feet.
-It seemed a bit abrupt, but explained why conditions looked so much lower than expected.
+It seemed a bit abrupt, but explained why conditions appeared to be so much lower than expected (because they were).

 |Date||Aircraft||Route of Flight||Time (hrs)||Total (hrs)|